Gracie & Pedro: Pets to the Rescue: Plot

 Once the pets reach shore, Gracie reluctantly decides to let Pedro find the way.
-After going into a truck, traveling on foot for a while, and then going by train, they managed to reach a boat That is delivering several cans and hens.
-Gracie releases the hens to prove to Pedro that birds can fly, only To end up, causing them to all fall into the water and float away.
-The captain recovers most of the chickens and Sherlock And Willow arrived to rescue the pets, taking them into a package and sending them on the rest of the way to Utah (only because Willow had noticed there was a land with lots of snow and ice and polar bears, And had a stamp he received when he was a horse).
+After going into a truck, traveling on foot for a while, and then going by train, they managed to reach a boat that is delivering several cans and hens.
+Gracie releases the hens to prove to Pedro that birds can fly, only to end up causing them to all fall into the water and float away.
+Sherlock And Willow arrived to rescue the pets, taking them into a package and sending them on the rest of the way to Utah (only because Willow had noticed there was land with lots of snow and polar bears, and had a stamp he received when he was a horse).

 When the package arrives in Antarctica, Gracie and Pedro tried to cross the lake filled with freezing water.
-Gracie tries to prove that walking across can be useful, but Pedro isn’t sure.
-As Gracie crosses the lake, The ice begins to crack and she tries to make it across, but falls into the icy water, much to Pedro’s horror.
-Pedro overcomes his fear of water and jumps into the water, swimming down and grabbing Gracie and bringing her back to the surface.
-Surprised that Pedro has actually faced his fear, Gracie apologizes for being such a jerk to him and The two soon become friends.
-Sissy-Chrissy Try to grab the pets, but they fall into the water and end up getting frozen in a giant iced block.
+Gracie tries to prove that walking across can be useful, but Pedro isn't sure.
+As Gracie crosses the lake, The ice begins to crack and she tries to make it across, but falls into the icy water, much to Pedro's horror.
+Pedro overcomes his fear of water and jumps in to rescue Gracie.
+Surprised that Pedro has actually faced his fear, Gracie apologizes for being such a jerk to him and the two become friends.
+Sissy-Chrissy try to grab the pets, but they fall into the water and end up getting frozen in a giant iced block.

 Gracie and Pedro notice applying that is about to leave and attempt to get onto the plane, with the help from the animals they had reunited.
 However, Gracie loses her necklace and her squeaky toy while trying to catch up with the rest of the animals.
 As Gracie jumps down to get it, she is hit by a car and Pedro quickly brings her to safety.
 Believing her to be gone, he slowly nuzzles Against her muzzle.
 However, she awakens, much to his relief and happiness.
 They managed to reach the plane and travel the rest of the leg of the journey to Utah, Finally reuniting with their families.
 Sissy-Chrissy try to get their viper to break the window, but he gets trapped in an air vent and end up getting crushed by a boulder, a piano, a brick wall, and a giant tiger, which promptly chases the snakes after eating them and coughing them up.
 Gracie and Panther are happy to finally be viewed their owners, recognizing that all friends, and roommates, come from all shapes and sizes.